Savoury French Cake Salé recipe you can MacGyver out of Anything

 Cake Salé, is pronounced /Cake Sah-Lay/ and not “cake sale.”
 The acute accent over the “É” changes the way the letter “e” is pronounced exactly like in my last name “André”.

-First of all, in the French language, the word “cake” is a borrowed word from Middle English, derived from the Norse word “kaka.”
+In the French language, the word “cake” is a borrowed word from Middle English, derived from the Norse word “kaka.”

-The term “cake” is a very common French cooking term in France that refers to the rectangular shape of the loaf pan or bread pan that it’s baked in rather than its ingredients.
+“Cake” is a very common French cooking term in France that refers to the rectangular shape of the loaf pan or bread pan that it’s baked in rather than its ingredients.
 In French, this rectangular loaf pan is called a “moule à cake” or “moule à pain.”

 Non-Stick Loaf Pan